Working With Files and Directories

 Authenticating using SSH keys

-Now you should be able to log into any of the COLA computers (not only cola1
+Now you should be able to log into any of the COLA computers (not only cola1) without a password!

 $ ssh -Y -l username@cola1.gmu.edu